SeanMcP/seanmcp.com/articles/what-default-parameters-do-and-dont-do.md

 Bingo!
 Now if our function is called without an argument, then the resulting log still makes sense.

 In this situation, the default parameter is working as a fallback value.
 This is probably the most common use case.
-But you will also find default parameters useful to reduce exisistential checking.
+But you will also find default parameters useful to reduce existential checking.

 ### Reduce checks